 Today’s dynamic and complex geopolitical scenario make the safety and structural integrity of these cables a major security concern.
+Furthermore, it is no secret that data cables should only be fitted by professional data cable installers.
 However, negligible attention has been paid to the international legal framework in place to deal with damage or harm caused to these cables, which are the backbone of the world’s internet.

 Threats to Undersea Cables